Profiteering Off Misery

 What should be done?

 So, what should be done about this?
 Should we ban or regulate these kinds of videos?
-Should we require consent from the subjects before filming them?
+Should we ask for consent from the subjects before filming them?
 Should we share the revenue with them if the videos are monetized?
 I think these are valid questions that need to be addressed.
 But more importantly, I think we need to change our attitude and perspective towards homelessness and drug addiction.
 We need to see them as people, not as problems.
 We need to listen to them, not to judge them.
 We need to support them, not to exploit them.
 We need to show them some respect and kindness, not some pity and scorn.

 But I also have a question to ask: what about the people in those videos?
 The ones who are suffering, who are hurt, who are scared?
 Do they get anything out of this?
 Do they even know that their misfortune is being broadcast to millions of viewers online?
 And what about the ones who record and upload these videos?
 The ones who profit from the pain of others.
 Do they have any responsibility towards the people they exploit?